microsoft/industry/fsi/docs/fsiPolicies.md

 This article documents all the policies included in the FSI Landing Zones on Microsoft Azure, their intent, and assignment scopes.

 > **NOTE**: Which policies are being assigned will depend on some of the selections you make when deploying FSI Landing Zones on Microsoft Azure, especially on the tab for selecting which services should be enabled within the landing zones.
+Nevertheless, all the policy definitions will always be created at the intermediate root management group, and can be assigned at any time, at any scope, subject to the Azure Service Enablement within each organization.

 ![Policies](./fsipolicies.png)

-The subsequent sections will provide a summary of all the **policy assignments** at each level of the Management Group hierarchy.
+The subsequent sections will provide a summary of all the **policy assignments** at each level of the Management Group hierarchy, and by design, each child node will inherit the policy assignments from its parent nodes.

-### Intermediate Root management group
+### Intermediate Root management group (e.g., FSI)

 This management group is a parent to all the other management groups created when deploying FSI Landing Zones on Microsoft Azure.